Cradle Cap (Seborrheic Dermatitis)

 For severe cradle cap:

-Every day, massage mineral oil or baby oil into your baby’s scalp and leave for 10 minutes.
+• Every day, massage mineral oil or baby oil into your baby’s scalp and leave it on for 10-15 minutes.

-Rinse the scalp and massage a medicated dandruff shampoo into your baby’s scalp.
+• Rinse the scalp and massage a medicated dandruff shampoo into the affected areas (see below).

-If your’s baby has red or scaly spots in or behind the ears, in or between the eyebrows, or around the nostrils, massage the dandruff shampoo in these places too.
+• If redness or scaling is present behind the ears, in or between the eyebrows, or around the nostrils, apply the dandruff shampoo there as well.

-NOTE: ALL dandruff shampoos burn the eyes.
-To avoid burning, put the shampoo on the eyebrows like a lotion 10 minutes before your baby’s bath, then rinse off in the bath.
+• ALL dandruff shampoos burn if they get in the eyes.
+To avoid this, apply the shampoo like a lotion to the eyebrows (or other areas) 10 minutes before the bath, then rinse off during the bath.

 Which medicated dandruff shampoo works best?